enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     also keeps track of the number of photons passing this radius multiplied by 0.5, 1, and 2.
 Units are in kpc.
 Not used if set to
     0. Default: 0.
-``RadiativeTransferInterpolateField`` (obsolete)
-    A failed experiment in which we evaluate the density at the midpoint of the ray segment in each cell to calculate the optical depth.
-To interpolate, we need to calculate the vertex interpolated density fields.
-Default: 0.
 ``RadiativeTransferSourceClustering`` (internal)
     Set to 1 to turn on ray merging from combined virtual sources on a binary tree.
 Default: 0.